Jefferson College (Mississippi): Jefferson College historic site

 As a historic site, several buildings are open to the public.
 These include the West Wing, the kitchen buildings, and Prospere Hall.
 The T.J.
 Foster Nature Trails wind though an old-growth hardwood forest over distances of 0.5 mi to 0.9 mi.

 In popular culture

-Jefferson College was a location site for the films:
+Jefferson College was a location site for several commercial Hollywood theatrical motion pictures and television films / mini-series: